EconomyLens.com

 Related

-In the previous government, the Greens party helmed the economy ministry and pushed ambitious measures to accelerate the transition — which were hailed by environmentalists but caused unease among businesses about extra burdens.
-Last year the share of solar energy in Germany’s energy mix passed that of lignite, also known as brown coal, for the first time.
-But the share of two other fossil fuels, coal and natural gas, rose.
+In the previous government, the Greens party helmed the economy ministry and pushed ambitious measures to accelerate the transition—measures that were hailed by environmentalists but caused unease among businesses about extra burdens.
+Last year, the share of solar energy in Germany’s energy mix passed that of lignite, also known as brown coal, for the first time.
+However, the share of two other fossil fuels, coal and natural gas, rose.

 © 2024 AFP